Winter Trekking in the Jugal Himal: Opportunities for Off-Season Tourism in Nepal

 a beautiful and peaceful forest atmosphere.

-3,800 m: Subalpine and alpine terrain, with open views, rocky ground, and snow
+• Above 3,800 m: Subalpine and alpine terrain, with open views, rocky ground, and snow cover in winter.

 6.